 - Changing CDs or other music while driving.

 Obviously, all of these distractions are preventable.
-As San Antonio injury lawyers, we have seen first hand that engaging in these activities is not worth the risk these activities pose to the driver and other unsuspecting motorists.
+As Auto accident attorneys in San Antonio, we have seen first hand that engaging in these activities is not worth the risk these activities pose to the driver and other unsuspecting motorists.
 In fact, distracted driving has been shown to be a leading cause in serious car accidents in San Antonio, which often times leads to death for one or more motorists.

 Take Action Now